 Birthday number 9 was my signature bake.
 You may have seen it before here.

 And for his 10th birthday, he celebrated reaching double digits with an experimental 'different' chocolate cake.
 Don't remember much about it, so I guess it wasn't wildly successful.
 I suppose that's the risk of trying something new.

 Year 11 was a blur, but the next year was #2 teenage son's personal favourite - an arctic roll.
 How very retro.
-I wasn't mad keen, especially as the production aftermath was akin to an explosion in an ice cream factory.
+I wasn't mad keen, especially as the production aftermath was akin to a literal explosion in an ice cream factory.

 Birthday number 13 embraced all his favourite flavours - chocolate, pears, caramel, cream (of course) - with this chocolate meringue, topped with cream and pears and drizzled with caramel and melted chocolate.
 Not really a looker, but Gorgeous - with a capital G.

-And for this year, inspired by #2 teenage son pointing out that we hadn't had these BEST EVER Chocolate Brownies for ages, I built on that and made these Salted Caramel and Chocolate Brownies ... with a pretzel crust.
-A salty pretzel base, a squidgy centre, a chocolate crust and then drizzled with melted chocolate and caramel.
-Lush.
+And for this year, inspired by #2 teenage son pointing out that we hadn't had these BEST EVER Chocolate Brownies for ages, I built on that and made these Salted Caramel and Chocolate Brownies ... with a pretzel crust, a squidgy centre, a chocolate crust and then drizzled with melted chocolate and caramel.
+Lush...

 I found the recipe on Bakers Royale - a great destination for occasion cakes and desserts but the instructions were a little confusing and had me jumping between multiple recipes, so I've simplified it for you + I tweaked it a little.
 And oh, it's good.
 Really good.